Yandex Cloud

 • Delivering data to Yandex Managed Service for Apache Kafka® using Debezium

-• Migrating databases from Managed Service for PostgreSQL
+• Migrating a database from Managed Service for PostgreSQL

 Was the article helpful?